-A benefit of bacopa is that it can suck up excess minerals from your brain, but it does the same thing when planted in the ground.
+A benefit of bacopa is that it can take up excess minerals in your brain, but be aware that it does the same thing when planted in the ground.

 For this reason, buying organic bacopa supplements is strongly recommended.

-Another way to assure quality is to look for a supplement that contains one of the patented brands of bacopa — Bacognize, KeenMind, Synapsa, and BacoMind.
+Another way to assure quality is to look for a supplement that contains one of the standardized brands of bacopa — Bacognize®, KeenMind®, Synapsa®, and BacoMind®.

-With these patented products, you’ll get what’s on the label and be assured of product purity.
+With these products, you’ll get what’s on the label and be assured of product purity.

-BacoMind is unique in that it’s a patented full-spectrum extract that contains 9 bioactive compounds derived from bacopa, not just bacopasides.
+BacoMind is a patented full-spectrum extract that contains 9 bioactive compounds derived from bacopa.